 Petitioning for Advanced Standing Credit

-If you are attending a university outside of Canada and you are pursuing baccalaureate level studies, you must submit detailed course descriptions in order to be assessed for advanced standing credit.
-If you plan to petition for credit please note the following:
+If you are attending a university outside of Canada and you are pursuing undergraduate degree level studies, you must submit detailed course descriptions in order to be assessed for advanced standing (transfer) credit.
+If you plan to request credit, please note the following:

 - The course descriptions must have the official ink stamp or raised seal of the institution